 The idea of becoming a physician assistant has been gaining popularity throughout the past decade.
 High School and college graduates are now thinking about becoming a physician assistant.
 According to My PA Resource’s post, The average annual salary of a PA is $108,000, and an unemployment rate of 1.1%.
 These numbers are the reason why the job is popular.

 But like any specialization, becoming a physician assistant has prerequisites.
 One of them is to get a bachelor’s degree.
 Technically, an aspirant can have a bachelor’s degree in any field, but it would be better if your course was related to medicine or the sciences.
+Before enrolling in any medical degree course in Australia, you must have the UCAT exam cleared and for better preparation, you should opt for UCAT preparation courses.
 Bachelor’s degrees in nursing and biology will be beneficial in the long run.

 Before you can apply to a physician assistant school, an aspirant must meet the standard requirement for clinical hours.
 This is one of the requisites for you to be admitted to an accredited physician assistant program.
 Work experience can be both healthcare experience (HCE) or patient care experience (PCE).